jean-roland/LCSF_Doc/index.md

 * The protocol description, that will be used to describe all commands and attributes it contains.
 * A protocol message, that is the unit of data that will be transfered between a sender and a receiver.
 It will contains only one command and its attributes, if the command has any.

+### Protocol description

 The description format is language-dependent and will vary, but it will be based around arrays of structures, detailing the commands and their attributes.

+### Format endianness

 The format is little endian.

+### Identifier spaces

+Protocols, commands and attributes have separate identifiers spaces as they are considered different objects.
+There is no problem with a command and an attribute having the same identifier.

+That is not the case for attributes and sub-attributes, you must make sure that different (sub-)attributes have different identifiers.

+### Protocol message

 The message structure is defined as:
 * Protocol id (2 Bytes): The user-defined protocol identifier (value: `0-65534`, `65535/0xFFFF` is already taken for the built-in lcsf error protocol)